As results for the big phase 3 trials for the BNT-Pfizer and Moderna were looming, a debate ramped up: when would the…

 If comparing the vaccines’ efficacy simplistically isn’t already fraught, then doing it in a graphic is even more perilous.
 I nevertheless decided an oversimplified “sketch” of this landscape was still more likely to help with perspective, than mislead.
 So, with all those caveats in mind, I went ahead and made a manual infographic.

 Except for the mRNA vaccines (numbers 1 & 2), the data behind them is very preliminary.
 The other 5 could shift, perhaps even a lot: they’re like counters that could move around on the board.
 The top left is where vaccines with high efficacy and low rates of adverse events would sit – and the bottom right is lower efficacy and higher adverse events.
 They all “work” though, at least in the short-term – and immunity could even increase over the first month or two, as well.
 The evidence I used to manually position the counters is in the table below.
-They are numbered in the order in which efficacy results for them were made public.
+They were numbered in the order in which efficacy results for them were made public.

 |>43k people (half on placebo)|